Demonstration of a scalable breast health care pathway in Botswana

 Project objectives

-The objective of the project was to establish a coordinated patient navigator system in Botswana aimed at ensuring early diagnosis and treatment of breast cancer.
+The objective of the project was to establish a coordinated patient navigation system in Botswana aimed at ensuring early diagnosis and treatment of breast cancer.
 This included enhancing patient navigation services, coordinating supportive care options, and developing tools to track patients' care pathways.
 Additionally, the project focused on identifying barriers to care and promoting active patient involvement in decision-making.

 Project description

 The programme also accelerated the turnaround time for results, improving patient access to care.
-Following this project the mean time from presentation to first breast clinic visit was approximately two months in this study compared to approximately 200 days in a previous study from 2019.
+Following this project, the mean time from presentation to first breast clinic visit was approximately two months in this study compared to approximately 200 days in a previous study from 2019.

-As a result, the programmes’ success led to increased clinic bookings and active communication between navigators and caregivers.
+As a result, the programme's success led to increased clinic bookings and active communication between navigators and caregivers.

 Key numbers